imbenjamin/brstestrunner/README.md

 `-v = Verbose Mode` `-h = Help/Show usage`

-The testrunner utilises a Telnet connection to the target Roku device.
-As only one Telnet connection at a time is allowed on a Roku device, you must remember to disconnect any existing Telnet connection (such as a debugger session) before running the testrunner.
+The test runner utilises a Telnet connection to the target Roku device.
+As only one Telnet connection at a time is allowed on a Roku device, you must remember to disconnect any existing Telnet connection (such as a debugger session) before running the test runner.

 ### What does the script actually do?
 1. Checks that the IP address given as a valid IP address